Sotyktu

 Sotyktu (deucravacitinib) is a tyrosine kinase 2 inhibitor.
 It attaches to a protein in the body called tyrosine kinase 2 (TYK2).
 This protein is part of the Janus kinase (JAK) family and it plays a role in causing inflammation in the body.

-It's not completely clear how Sotyktu (deucravacitinib) works to help treat plaque psoriasis.
+It's not completely clear how the medication works to treat plaque psoriasis and psoriatic arthritis.
 But scientists think that it blocks TYK2 to lower inflammation.

 Drug facts